emilyelia/Creative-Cognition/content/posts/duolingo/index.md

 ### Social and Interactive Features

 Languages are interactive, and learning one requires features that are more interactive than scrolling, swiping, and tapping a screen.
 Duolingo masterfully integrates the social and interactive aspects of language into every aspect of its product.
 Every lesson includes a speak-and-listen component that can be repeated, sped up or slowed down.
-What’s more, DuoLingo has a collection of ways students can become fluent that are more social and interactive than looking at your phone.
+What’s more, Duolingo has a collection of ways students can become fluent that are more social and interactive than looking at your phone.
 There are online clubs, tutors and leaderboards where you can practice having conversations with other users at similar comfort levels.
 Duolingo ingeniously provides podcasts by native speakers so students can pick up cadences, emotions and pronunciations they can’t internalize by tapping a screen.
 It even sponsors meetups all over the world — even in Gainesville, Florida where I am based — where users can practice their new language and gain all of the connections and opportunities that come with learning a language.

 After going to my first meetup in Gainesville, I officially fell in love with Duolingo.
-Through all of my interactions with the app — meeting small goals through deliberate practice, changing my behavior so I would practice 2 lessons a day, listening to DuoLingo podcasts, and interacting with the social components of the app — I was able to hold actual conversations in Spanish.
+Through all of my interactions with the app — meeting small goals through deliberate practice, changing my behavior so I would practice 2 lessons a day, listening to Duolingo podcasts, and interacting with the social components of the app — I was able to hold actual conversations in Spanish.
 I could say so much more than “Hola!
 Me llamo es Emily.” or "Donde está el bano?”.

 <div className="Image__Small">